 On managing your PI

 Scientists don’t receive any training in how to be a good mentor.
-Your PI will be committed to your success but they won’t necessarily know what you want or need unless you tell them.
+Also, PIs are incredibly busy and being a good mentor is just one of many tasks they need to perform.
+Your PI will be committed to your success but they won’t magically know what you want or need unless you tell them.
 Nobody wants to be “needy” but it’s a good idea to be proactive.
 If the PI doesn’t check up on you, send them monthly updates.
 When you write outlines and drafts, ask for feedback.
 If you want to discuss things, ask them when is good to meet.
 Professors have packed schedules, so it’s usually better to set a meeting, then to just drop in and expect to have a long discussion.

 On being a good scientist

-The whole point of academia is meeting and talking with talented, interesting, and passionate people who know a lot about something, so do not be afraid to seek out, talk to, and listen to more experienced people who can think more clearly than you about topics with which you’re struggling.
-Yes, more senior scientists always seem too busy, but there is nothing they love more than to use their arcane knowledge to really help out a scientist in training.
+In my view, the whole point of academia is meeting and talking with talented, interesting, and passionate people who know a lot about something, so do not be afraid to seek out, talk to, and listen to more experienced people who can think more clearly than you about topics with which you’re struggling.
+Yes, more senior scientists always seem too busy, but there is nothing they love more than to use their arcane knowledge to really help out a younger scientist in training.
 Looking back, I realize I wasted so many opportunities to talk science with really smart and knowledgeable people.
 Yes it can be embarrassing to reveal just how little you really understand about a topic, but everyone expects that from a student, so now is the best time!
+Scientists are not often impressed by what students understand or know, but they can be equally impressed by passion, motivation, and enthusiasm.